-You’ve poured some sweat into that resume (hopefully no tears).
-It’s tailored top to bottom, chock full of action verbs, and bursting with powerful bullet points, and you finally feel like it’s polished and ready to go.
+You'd be rich if you got paid for every hour you've put into this resume.
+It’s tailored top to bottom, chock full of action verbs, bursting with powerful bullet points, and you finally feel like it’s ready to go.
 Now you just need to get that document into the right hands—maybe someone who can interview you for a job you’re excited about or connect you with their friend who works at the company you’ve been eyeing.
 (And if you’re looking for more new opportunities to apply for, you can find thousands of job postings right here on The Muse!)

 These days, you’re not as likely to be printing off your resume and sending it via snail mail, of course.
 Most of the time you’ll either be uploading your resume to an applicant tracking system or sending it in an email.
 And the last thing you want is for your message (and resume) to languish in someone’s inbox, unopened, or worse, be relegated to the spam or trash folders.
 Which means you need to craft a clear and compelling subject line.